 READ LOCK (with or without a table list) are not

 written to the binary log in any case because they would cause

 problems if replicated to a slave.

 implicit commit.
 See Section 13.3.3, “Statements That Cause an Implicit Commit”.

 flush_option can be any of the

-tables if some of your hosts change IP address or if you get
+Empties the host cache.
+You should flush the host cache if some of your hosts change IP address or if the error message

 host_name' is blocked